The Penguin Room is a full time birth-to-three classroom with ages ranging from 6 weeks to 3 years old.

-The Penguin Room is designed to allow toddlers to discover their independence in a secure yet stimulating environment.
+The Penguin Room is designed to allow infants and toddlers to discover their independence in a secure yet stimulating environment.
 The activities offered encourage the children to enjoy new experiences by building on what they are already comfortable with.
 The teachers are available in the room to encourage independence and self-help skills, and to share the “ah-hah” moments and the times when the children need comfort.

 The Penguin Room works under the same philosophy and curriculum goals as the other rooms at NBCC.
 Our curriculum is specifically designed to enhance children’s natural development progression.
 In everything we do, we aim to maintain our primary goal of being a child-centered room.
 We observe the child’s interests and curiosities and plan all of our activities around them.

 In the room, the children have a few locations for their things from home.
 They will have a locker in the hallway, a cubby in the room and an extra clothing bin in the bathroom.
-Children are welcome to bring in toys from home, which they can store on their hook or in their cubby.

 Penguin’s learning through play!